ADA-GWU/understanding-the-systems-with-complex-connections-FuadJfrv/README.md

 Prerequisite:
-Install JRE if you haven't already (installion takes a couple of seconds) https://www.java.com/en/download/manual.jsp
+Install JRE if you haven't already

-If you want to verify whether you have it installed or not, open command line (or terminal) and type "java -version" (without the quotes), the version installed should be 1.8 or higher
+If you want to check if you have it installed or not, open command line (or terminal) and type "java -version" (without the quotes), the version installed should be 1.8 or higher
+If nothing shows up you can install it from one of the links below (installion takes a couple of seconds)

+For the newest version (160mb download): https://adoptium.net/ (click on latest LTS Release) For an older version that should still work (80mb download) https://www.java.com/en/download/manual.jsp

 Running the app if you are on WINDOWS (If you are on MAC/LINUX scroll down)